PattyHarris/Bootcamp-Week10-job-board/README.md

 1. Add a getApplications method to data.js to return the user's job applications.
 2. Import the new function in dashboard.js.
 In the 'getServerSideProps', call 'getApplications' if the user isn't a company.

+## Verify User Applications

+1. Handle the case where the user has already applied to a job and prevent further applications.
+2. The condition will be handled by 'areadyApplied' (in data.js).
+The function is used in 'pages/job/[id].js' by 'getServerSideProps'.